© Canva

 This traditional Luxembourgish dish hits home as this is essentially fried fish in a flour batter.
 If you've ever had the classic fish and chips in Britain, you are sure to enjoy the Friture de la Moselle – especially popular during the Octave and Schueberfouer.

-It is eaten with a drop of lemon and you can always add some fries on the side.
+It is eaten with a drop of lemon, a bit of tartare sauce, and you can always add some fries on the side.

-The daddy of the list (or, if we must tread carefully, the big cheese).
-Luxembourg potato fritters called gromperekichelcher are synonymous with living in the 'Burg.
+The grand daddy of the list without a shadow of a doubt.
+Luxembourg potato fritters, called Gromperekichelcher, are synonymous with living in the 'Burg.

-Crispy fritters made of grated potatoes, onions, shallots and parsley, held together with some flour and eggs.
+The crispy fritters are made of grated potatoes, onions, shallots, and parsley, all held together with some flour and eggs.

 Typically these are made flat and ideally should be formed like a small pancake.
-Can be served with apple sauce and pair well with Trout in Riesling sauce (see above).
+Traditionally served with apple sauce and pair well with Trout in Riesling sauce (see above).

 Huesenziwwi